ibm-cloud-docs/discovery-data/contentminerapp.md

 1. Enter names, select files, and review the default information, changing any of the selections, if necessary.
 1. Click Save.
     After the saving process is complete, the new collection is available on the Create a Collection page.

+This feature is specific to the content mining app.
+Each **Content Mining** [project](/docs/discovery-data?topic=discovery-data-projects#project-type) can contain only one collection.
+{: note}

+## Contextual view
+{: #contextual-view}

+You can use the **Contextual view** tab to simultaneously analyze multiple text fields in your documents.
+{: shortdesc}

+By default, a content mining collection is configured to analyze the content of one text field, but if you have data that includes two or more fields that you want to analyze, such as **question** and **answer** data, contextual view is a useful tool.
+You can access the **Contextual view** tab by clicking **Edit collection**.

+### Enabling multiple text fields
+{: #enable-multiple-fields}

+1. In your content mining app on the **Create a collection** page, click **Edit collection** on the expandable menu icon.
+1. Click the **Fields** tab, and in the **Index type** column, select **Analyzable text content** for the fields that you want to analyze.
+1. Click **Save > OK** to clear and rebuild the index.
+    The collection updates are now applied.
+If the index does not rebuild immediately, you might need to click **Refresh** for the rebuild to complete.
+When you navigate to documents view, you can see the documents and the facets that are generated for the fields that you selected.
+Although the content is separated by field type, it is not labeled by field type.
+You can label the fields in documents view by clicking **Customize** on the toolbar and selecting **Show document content with name** in **Display mode for document contents**.

+    However, if you selected multiple fields to analyze, you cannot see the facet analysis for only one field at this point.
+To view the analysis for multiple fields, you must group them.

+### Grouping multiple text fields
+{: #group-multiple-fields}

+1. On your content mining app on the **Create a collection** page, click **Edit collection**.
+1. Click **Contextual view > Add view**.
+1. Complete the following fields:

+   - **Name**: The name or label of your grouped view.
+   - **Id**: The alphanumeric ID that {{site.data.keyword.discoveryshort}} uses when you submit a text query.
+Use the following format when you complete this field, replacing the `<>` and the content within with your view name and the word that you want to search for: `<View_ID>:<term>`.
+For example, if you specify an ID for a grouped view called `answer`, its ID being `ans1`, and if you want to search a document that has an answer field that includes the word `test`, you can enter the following text query: `ans1:test`.
+   - **Fields**: The text fields that have the **Analyzable text content** setting applied.
+Select one or multiple text fields that you want to group for facet analysis.

+1. Click **Add**.
+    Repeat this task if you want to add more text fields that you want to group for facet analysis.
+1. Click **Save > OK** to clear and rebuild the index.
+    You can navigate to the **Facet analysis** pane, where you can see a new drop-down menu, **Contextual view selection**, between **Analysis type** and **Number of facets**.
+This new menu contains the text fields that you selected for grouping.
+You can select one of the text fields to view the facet analysis for that field.
+If you select **Pairs** analysis, you can select two grouped views.